 Both of us have found ourselves in moments of quiet, (aka reflective stress when driving, lost, through long country backroads) wondering why we made a decision to take our beautiful, extremely easy lives – where the garbage truck always comes on a Friday, where fruit and vegetables are always cheap and where you can communicate with everybody, everywhere you go – and mess them up?
 So that we can grow, apparently.
 “The Obstacle is the Way,” as published by Ryan Holiday, seems poignant now; at a time when we feel like mostly everything is a hurdle.
 The title of that book has become a mantra to me over the last week, growing in strength like a heart filled with adrenaline.
 Though, if I’m honest, adrenaline is the last hormone I sense coursing through my body right now.
 What do I feel, is exhausted.
 And this is why.

 some French, yes.
 But this means that once a French person realises this, they zoom off speaking at 150km an hour, assuming you can understand everything that’s flying out of their mouth.
 It is brain-draining work, trying to keep up, and then translating what I have understood to Shane and potentially re-translating any further questions back to the French person – what a mission.
 Official translators must need 10+ hours of sleep after each day of work!
 I always leave these such exchanges on a high; feeling more positive about my language comprehension than when I went in – definitely a plus, and what I’m here for, after all.
 This week we have spent hours traipsing around the streets of the city, going into real estate after real estate to try and convey our situation and obtain some help.
 Anyway that seems to be an ongoing operation that probably requires its own blog post.
 Needless to say, it can’t be done facilement.
 It’s weird.
 The French have some really strict rules about certain things, and they are too relaxed about others.
-For example, we were in a boulangerie (you’re surprised?!) a couple of days ago and there was a door to the WC in the main seating area.
+For example, we were in a boulangerie a couple of days ago and there was a door to the WC in the main seating area.
 In this tiny toilet with one of those miniature hand washing sinks, a young lady was doing dishes from the kitchen.
 Yesterday we went into a little office to ask some questions and use their bathroom (we were stranded, having sprinted through the city, late, to a real estate agent waiting at the gate of an apartment that wasn’t even on the street that it was addressed as) ANYWAY their TOILET was in their KITCHEN.
-I know it was their kitchen because all their used coffee cups were in the sink, cutlery and other kitchen-esk supplies.
+I know it was their kitchen because all their used coffee cups were in the sink, with cutlery and other kitchen-esk supplies.
 I wouldn’t consider myself fancy, but I deem that practise pretty gross.
-Flushing the toilet with an open lid (another class of people – if you’re one of these, change your habits immediately unless you want to fill your breathing space with particles of faeces and other germs) with all your eating and drinking utensils right there!!!!!
+Flushing the toilet with an open lid (something I already find vom-worthy) with all your eating and drinking utensils right there!?
 Yuck!

 Moving on.
 What I have learnt about myself over the last couple of weeks.